*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 City sightseeing: Barcelona from MNAC

-Alternatively, head to the Montjuic Castle for some panoramic views!
+Alternatively, head to Montjuic Castle for some panoramic views!
 From the Parallel stop on the green line (L3), can have a mini-adventure on the funicular to reach Montjuic, an expansive hilly area with beautiful panoramic city views.
 The MNAC museum, Poble Espanyol, and the Olympic Stadium are all located here, although they’re spread out.
 There’s also enough room to stretch your arms and find a quiet place for an afternoon siesta.

 Montjuic: one of the best places in Barcelona to get away from the inner-city pressure